dotnet/csharpstandard/standard/classes.md

 The modifier `partial` is used when defining a class, struct, or interface type in multiple parts.
 The `partial` modifier is a contextual keyword ([§6.4.4](lexical-structure.md#644-keywords)) and only has special meaning immediately before one of the keywords `class`, `struct`, or `interface`.

 Each part of a ***partial type*** declaration shall include a `partial` modifier and shall be declared in the same namespace or containing type as the other parts.
 The `partial` modifier indicates that additional parts of the type declaration might exist elsewhere, but the existence of such additional parts is not a requirement; it is valid for the only declaration of a type to include the `partial` modifier.
+It is valid for only one declaration of a partial type to include the base class or implemented interfaces.
+However, all declarations of a base class or implemented interfaces must match, including the nullability of any specified type arguments.

 All parts of a partial type shall be compiled together such that the parts can be merged at compile-time.
 Partial types specifically do not allow already compiled types to be extended.